Key takeaways

 Side effects and risks of GLP-1 patches

-Skin irritation or allergic reactions from the adhesive or active ingredients in the patch
+Skin-related reactions are also common, including irritation, redness, itching, or allergic responses from the adhesive or active ingredients in the patch.

 Alternatives to GLP-1 patches

-If you’re trying to lose weight safely and effectively, there are far more proven approaches than using a patch.
+If you’re trying to lose weight safely and effectively, there are far more effective approaches than using a patch.
+All of the options below are backed by research, which can’t be said of “GLP-1 patches” or weight loss patches.

 “The key is aiming for lasting lifestyle changes, not quick fixes like patches," Dr. Dasgupta says.